tibbben/geospatial-visualization/syllabus.md

 >  Practical Objectives:

+-   Transform all datasets to one chosen coordinate reference system (CRS), if necessary.
--   Construct a GIS using a combination of the above software and data
+-   Construct a Geographic Information System (GIS) for the final project.

 >  Assigned Reading: